si-meone/DiskSpaceInformer/README.md

 ====

 Usability:
-- Tree structure for leafs don't need full path as you can see above what path you are in.
-- Better text alignment in text area for scrolling data.
-- Pie chart representation of space used.
-- Add to right click menu , summary or break down of sub-folders.
+- Exportability for sysadmins would be useful, may be in debug mode everything is tab separated for easy excel export.

 Performance:
-- Performance of getting file sizes - investigate nio2 or apache-commons-io.
+- Performance of getting file sizes - using nio2 is there a better  way of scanning dir's

 Refactoring and Testing:
 - Break out listeners into separate classes for testing.
-- FindFileandFolderSizes constructor too long , maybe a progress
+- FindFileandFolderSizes constructor too long, builder pattern ?
-- Look at virtual or mock or real file system test ,needs to work across all OS's
+- More about testing below.

 New Functionality:
+- Pie chart
 - Look at threading , maybe thread per folder ?

 TESTING